-If you are tired of waiting weeks or even months for invoices to be cashed and need a more consistent source of working capital, invoice financing might be something to consider.
+If you're tired of waiting weeks or even months for invoices to be cashed and need a more consistent source of working capital, invoice financing can help you manage your business cash flow.

 How does invoice financing work?